 Boarding at NSAE

 Winter, spring, summer or fall, your horse will be well cared for at NSAE.
 Minimum 6 hours of turnout daily in paddocks or summer pastures, and evenings inside in big box stalls.
 Our handlers are all well trained and all adhere to classical principles, so the horses here are relaxed and peaceful.
 Excellent hay, fresh water, top quality basic supplements.
-We use pelleted bedding for dust control and dry feet.
+We use pelleted bedding for dust control and healthier feet in our damp Northwest environment.

 A lovely indoor arena with great footing, and a peaceful riding culture is open from 9 to 9 daily.
 There is an outdoor dressage arena as well.
 Outdoor working areas are available, and while our local trails have been overtaken by “progress”, we’re within easy hauling of some of the best riding trails in the Puget Sound area.
 Lord Hill Park and Paradise Valley Conservation Area are just minutes away.